SHPE appoints Dr. José Silva as Chief Engagement Officer

 RELATED CONTENT

-In addition to Silva's appointment, three women also began their new positions within the company, highlighting that this process was carried out based on internal promotions.
+In addition to Silva's appointment, three women also began their new positions at the organization, showing that the process was carried out internally.

 Monique Herrera, who began as Development Associate and Membership Coordinator in 2014, was assigned as Chief External Relations Officer, where she oversees the Industry Association Council, as well as the prominent National Convention Career Fair.